 17th Symposium on Indigenous Music and Dance: Brydie presented an overview of the Creative Barkly project at the symposium, which was hosted by WAAPA (6-9 December).
 The presentation was well received, with delegates particularly interested in the scope and methodology of the project (see pic below).

 Men and boys at the Harmony Traditional Dance Festival, Ali Curung; Brydie presenting at the Symposium

-Plans Going Forward – Following on from the July/August field trip, the team has met to discuss outcomes from the survey implementation and potential case studies for the next phase.
+Plans Going Forward – Following on from the September-October field trips, the team has met to discuss plans for the final phase of the project.
 Key decisions going forward include:

 - Round table discussions in March 2019 with partners and advisers that will draw together findings from our data analysis, and form the basis for our final reporting.The report will consist of a suite of outputs for different audiences and contexts, including the full ARC report, a summary brochure, and a series of plain language reports that synthesize key findings and recommendations.

 - Regional Roadshow into Tennant Creek and Barkly Communities to share findings and recommendations from the research, and workshop key priorities and possible action plans with artists and stakeholders.
 Dates and locations for the roadshow TBC.